 Reasons to use UBI

-- My developers want a high-quality container image they can distribute publicly
+- Your developers want a high-quality container image they can distribute publicly

-- My operations team wants a supportable base image with an enterprise life cycle
+- Your operations team wants a supportable base image with an enterprise life cycle

-- My product team wants to deliver a Red Hat Certified Container which is jointly supported with Red Hat
+- Your product team wants to deliver a Red Hat Certified Container which is jointly supported with Red Hat

-- My customers want enterprise support in their Red Hat environment
+- Your customers want enterprise support in their Red Hat environment

-- My community wants to share containerized applications more freely but still wants a really high-quality container image
+- Your community wants to share containerized applications more freely but still wants a really high-quality container image

 If any or all of these apply to your organization, then read on!

-Less than a full operating system, UBI is three things:
+In other words, without the burden of a full operating system, UBI provides you with three things:

 - A set of four base images (ubi-micro, ubi-minimal, ubi standard, ubi-init)

-- A set of language runtime images (Node.js, Ruby, Python, PHP, Perl, etc.)
+- A set of language runtime images (Node.js, Ruby, Python, PHP, Perl, and so on)

-- A set of associated packages in a YUM repository which satisfy common application dependencies
+- A set of packages in a software repository to satisfy common application dependencies

 All UBI content is a subset of RHEL.
-All of the packages in UBI come from RHEL channels and are supported like RHEL when they are run on RHEL or OpenShift:
+All packages in UBI come from RHEL channels and are supported like RHEL when they are run on RHEL or OpenShift:

 - The absolute smallest image you can build from